LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 * A modern library of R functions for data manipulation
 * <https://dplyr.tidyverse.org/>
 * "`dplyr` is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges".
-* Use the cheat sheet:
+* When in doubt, use the cheat sheet:

 ![](https://raw.githubusercontent.com/rstudio/cheatsheets/main/pngs/thumbnails/data-transformation-cheatsheet-thumbs.png)